Runic Revelation Preview

 “Where are you going?”

-“Master Owens wanted to finish teaching me those patterns you already memorized,” she replied with a wink.
+“Master Owens wanted to finish teaching me those patterns you already memorized,” she answered with a wink.
 “Don't worry,” she added, “I'll catch up to you eventually!”
 With that, she bolted, running across the lobby toward the double-doors in the distance.
 Kyle smiled again, shaking his head.
 Then he felt a pang of guilt.
 While he had been bad-mouthing Ariana's skills to Master Owens, she had done nothing but support him.
 What a terrible friend he was!
 He grit his teeth, vowing to do better by her in the future.

 Suddenly a horrendously loud screeching sound echoed throughout the lobby.
 Kyle heard shouting, and spotted a group of black-armored guards running into the Tower through the lobby's double-doors.
 The men rushed past Kyle, vanishing down one of the hallways beyond the lobby.
 Kyle stood up, noticing that everyone else in the lobby was doing the same, staring nervously down the hallway the guards had sprinted down.
 Kyle heard footsteps behind him, and felt a heavy hand on his shoulder.
 He turned about, seeing a man in black armor – a member of the elite guard – standing behind him.
-The guard pulled him close, the runes on the man's armor flashing orange.
+The guard pulled him close, the runes on the man's armor flashing blue.
 Two more elite guards flanked Kyle, their armor activating similarly.

 “What's going on?”
 Kyle asked, his voice rising with alarm.